shannaniggans/fancy_4n6/CTFs/ACSC_BSides_IR_Challenge_2021/0 - Setup.md

 ## Memory Forensics
 ### Volatility 3
 1. Installing WSL2 - https://docs.microsoft.com/en-us/windows/wsl/install
-2. From a command prompt within WSL I used the volatility wheel file to download and install the latest version of volatility3.
+2. From a command prompt within WSL I used the volatility wheel file to download and install the latest version of volatility3: `python3 -m pip install volatility3-2.0.0-py3-none-any.whl`
     * https://github.com/volatilityfoundation/volatility3/releases
     * https://pip.pypa.io/en/latest/user_guide/installing-from-wheels
+3. the binary `vol` was then available in `.local/bin/` from the installation directory

 #### TrufflePig Forensics
 1. Download the trial version from https://trufflepig-forensics.com/
 2. Run the install wizard and setup.

 ## EZTools
+1. I used the PowerShell script to grab all of the EZTools into a directory on my desktop - https://github.com/EricZimmerman/Get-ZimmermanTools

 ## Autopsy